Context

 Three sprints in series

-The three problem areas were tackled as separate design sprints, run in series so each could build on the last.
-Information architecture came first as the foundation.
-Settings control built on top.
-Onboarding came last, layering on top of an interface that was now far more intuitive.
+The three problem areas were tackled as separate design sprints, run in series so each built on the last.

 Information architecture